gblejman/demo-dapp-erc20/packages/hardhat/README.md

 For faster runs of your tests and scripts, consider skipping ts-node's type checking by setting the environment variable `TS_NODE_TRANSPILE_ONLY` to `1` in hardhat's environment.
 For more details see [the documentation](https://hardhat.org/guides/typescript.html#performance-optimizations).

+# Deployment

+Create a .env taking .env.example as reference for completion

 ## Deploy Localhost

 Add Localhost Network to Metamask if missing: